akeneo/sfcc-helpcenter/README.md

 # Akeneo Connector for SFCC help center
-This repository holds the sources of the Akeneo Connector for SFCC help center, made by hand with love.
+This repository holds the sources of the Akeneo Connector for SFCC help center, handcrafted with love.

 ### Requirement